Cold War (1985–1991): Thaw in relations

+In 1985, Reagan and Gorbachev held their first of four "summit" meetings, beginning in Geneva, Switzerland.
+After discussing policy, facts, etc., Reagan invited Gorbachev to go with him to a small house near the beach.
+The two leaders spoke in that house well over their time limit, but came out with the news that they had planned two more (soon three more) summits.
 The second summit took place the following year, in 1986 on October 11, in Reykjavík, Iceland.
 The meeting was held to pursue discussions about scaling back their intermediate-range ballistic missile arsenals in Europe.
 The talks came close to achieving an overall breakthrough on nuclear arms control, but ended in failure due to Reagan's proposed Strategic Defense Initiative and Gorbachev's proposed cancellation of it.
-Nonetheless, cooperation continued to increase and, where it failed, Gorbachev reduced some strategic arms unilaterally.